 This is not a typical blog.
 Don’t expect to read it in reverse chronological order by the creation date of its content.
-This is more like a memoir, created sporadically, and in no particular order.
+This is more like a memoir, in bits and pieces written sporadically, and in no particular order.
 The title of each post includes the date of the events it refers to, and each post is tagged with keywords, so that the blog machinery (WordPress) can display them in various useful orders.

-Here are some pages that might be useful:
+Here are some entry points that might be useful:

 List of posts in order of their title, which should also be the chronological order of their content (i.e., my life).

 Following are some conventions I’m trying to follow while creating posts.